 GLOBAL MARKETS-Asian stocks under pressure as pandemic concerns outweigh stimulus hopes

-Dec 8 (Reuters) - Asian stocks came under pressure in early trade on Tuesday as investors struggled to balance hopes for more economic stimulus and vaccines with anxiety over the growing number of COVID-19 cases.
+WASHINGTON/HONG KONG, Dec 8 (Reuters) - Asian stocks came under pressure on Tuesday as investors struggled to balance hopes for more economic stimulus and vaccines with anxiety over a surge in COVID-19 infections.

 "You saw more than a slight moderation to the S&P 500, and the Dow, but you're still looking at these markets at record highs," said Tom Piotrowski, a market analyst with CommSec.
 "It's a matter of looking out for what the next catalyst is for these markets."